daniltomashi/AirbusShipDetection/README.md

 requirements.txt - what libraries and/or frameworks do we need

 # About solution
 First of all I decoded mask for images and then created from this data datasets with masks and images.
 My thought was: it will be more easier, faster and relaible to create two NN, one for classification(there is ship or no) and other for segmentation, so I did it.
 I have used convolution neural network with 3 layers for my classification model and U-Net NN for segmentation model.
+Classification model has 71% score and Segmentation model has 65% dice score.
+But this 2 models trained only on 3k images 256x256.
+So if we will train this models on more images and more dimension size, then we will have greater accuracy.